mui/toolpad/docs/data/toolpad/components/textfield/textfield.md

 ### placeholder

-As shown in the first demo, in a blank textFile, a placeholder shows up when the user starts typing.
+As shown in the first demo, in a blank text field, a placeholder shows up when the user starts typing.

 ### disabled

-Disabled property shows the state of the component so that end user is aware that can't interact with the component.
+Disabled property shows the state of the component so that end user is aware that they can't interact with the component.

 {{"demo": "TextFieldDisabled.js", "hideToolbar": true}}